 Roth IRA: The best long-term investment

 Further down the ladder is the Roth IRA.
-This is another vehicle for long-term investing.
+This is another vehicle for long-term investing that’s great for beginners.

 Unlike a 401k, a Roth IRA leverages after-tax money to give you an even better deal.
 This means you put already taxed income into investments such as stocks or bonds and pay no money when you withdraw it.